Lev1ty/ap-physics-assignment-0/mat/README.txt

-the application will be found in Driver/. run Driver without any arguments.
+run Driver.exe from command line without any arguments.